Nexfinity/CakeyBot-Wiki/changelists/changelist-2019.md

 * Users are now able to force-skip the currently playing if they are the ones who added it, regardless of current vote skips or lack of moderator permissions
 * You can now loop your favorite songs with `!loop`!

-{% hint style="warning" %}
-Any historical changes before this point must be viewed on our Discord server's update/announcement channels.
+> Any historical changes before this point must be viewed on our Discord server's update/announcement channels.
-{% endhint %}
+{.is-warning}